dgroomes/vscode-playground/README.md

 * [ ] Get a Go program working
 * [ ] Get a Python program working (which build tool?)
 * [ ] Get an NPM-based TypeScript program working
+* [x] DONE (It's a bit awkward, but I think that's just the nature of having a split-brain editor/IDE.
+If some of the IDE is on your host/computer and some is on a remote host, then it's complicated by nature.
+There is a [good explanation in the docs](https://code.visualstudio.com/docs/devcontainers/containers#_managing-extensions))
-* [ ] What is the interop story between a dev container-powered VS Code experience and "local" extensions?
+  What is the interop story between a dev container-powered VS Code experience and "local" extensions?
 For example, when I'm in a dev container project, the dev container might specify that VS Code extensions "A", "B", and "C" are installed.
   But I'm used to my special extension "Z" because it helps me with keyboard shortcuts or accessility or something.
 Can I use "Z" still without editing the shared dev containers config file?